run-ai/docs/docs/Researcher/Command-Line-Interface/Job-Statuses.md

 * Running - the job is now executing
 * Succeeded - the job has finished with exit code 0 (success)

+The job can be preempted, in which case it can go through other statuses:

+* Terminating - the job is now being preempted
+* Pending - the job is waiting in queue again to receive resources

 An _interactive_ job, by definition, needs to be closed by the Researcher and will thus never reach the _Succeeded_ status.
 Rather, it would be moved by the Researcher to status _Deleted_.